Finding Community Acceptance Through Pumpkins

 My return was not easy.
 I had to start from scratch and buy land with the benefits the company had given me for serving them for a long time as a foreman.
 So I acquired this piece of land where I am living currently with my family.

 However, at the time I bought this land, land selling was not common in the area, and most community members believed that most land buyers were actually land grabbers, as land was usually passed down within the family.
 This meant that I faced a lot of rejection and resistance from the community.
 No one would visit my home.
-This didn’t give me peace, because I wanted to live peacefully with my neighbours.
+This didn’t give me peace, because I wanted to live peacefully with my neighbors.

 Fortunately, at the beginning of this year, I came across a demonstration farm sign board on a pumpkin field by the roadside.
 I liked the field, as I had seen some farmers in eastern Uganda growing pumpkins and I knew that they made a lot of money from buyers at the border.
 Back in eastern Uganda, I didn’t have any land access, but the night after seeing the sign board, I thought to myself that I could start growing pumpkins as a way of keeping myself busy, since I had the land now and some contacts of friends in eastern Uganda.